ethereum/c-kzg-4844/src/PROFILE.md

 # Profiling

 We use [`gperftools`](https://github.com/gperftools/gperftools) (Google Performance Tools) for profiling.
-Note, we also considered using [`llvm-xray`](https://llvm.org/docs/XRay.html) but found it lacking in comparison.
+Note, that we also considered using [`llvm-xray`](https://llvm.org/docs/XRay.html) but found it lacking in comparison.
 This will not tell you how long (wall clock time) each function took, but it will help you determine which functions are the most expensive.